What are plant growth regulators?

 Ethylene

 Ethylene is a gas that, once released, breaks down the cell walls of a fruit, making them softer.
 Ethylene also helps release sugar, making fruit taste sweet.
-The most common use of ethylene is on bananas, commonly shipped green from country of origin and given ethylene treatment to ripen shortly before reaching supermarkets.
-In cereals, ethylene induces ripening and stops further growth in the plant.
+The most common use of ethylene is on bananas, which are commonly shipped green from country of origin and given ethylene treatment to ripen shortly before reaching supermarkets.
+In cereals, ethylene induces ripening and stops further plant growth.

-Different plant growth regulators (PGRs) interfere with different plant hormones and have different effects on plant growth.
+Different PGRs interfere with different plant hormones and have different effects on plant growth.
 Even if two PGRs target the same hormone, their underlying chemistry can interfere differently with the targeted plant hormone.

 Mode of action of cereal PGRs registered in the United States